-The Office of Career Services provides programs and individual counseling appointments to assist students in career planning, internships, graduate/professional school planning and the job search.
-Print and on-line resources are available and can be accessed in Buhler Hall and through the Career Services website at http://www.hendrix.edu/career/.
-Contact Career Services by calling 501-450-1416, e-mailing careerservices@hendrix.edu or visiting the first floor of Buhler.
+Print and on-line resources are available and can be accessed through the Career Services website at www.hendrix.edu/career/.
+Contact Career Services by calling 501-450-1416, e-mailing careerservices@hendrix.edu or visiting the first floor of Buhler Hall on the Hendrix Campus.